“I don’t do fashion. I am fashion”.

 As a statement it’s up there with ‘I think, therefore I am’.
 If fashion is something that’s innate and unique to an individual, a statement of who they are, it seems counter intuitive that we’ve subsequently, in part, built an industry that has the ability to tap into individual insecurity and the need to ‘belong’.

-By 2030 the global apparel and footwear industry is expected to grow to 102 million tonnes in volume.
-1 The current volume presents two fundamental challenges which means this growth forecast presents significant challenges for society.
-The first is that most clothing is made from synthetic plastic-based fibres (72% of clothing has some form of synthetic non-biodegradable fabric in it according to fashion intelligence website EDGE) 2 and the second is that so much of the current volume ends up in landfill.
-The Ellen MacArthur Foundation 3 estimates that approximately 73% of apparel is sent to landfill or incinerated.
+By 2030 the global apparel and footwear industry is expected to grow to 102 million tonnes in volume.1 The current volume presents two fundamental challenges which means this growth forecast presents significant challenges for society.
+The first is that most clothing is made from synthetic plastic-based fibres (72% of clothing has some form of synthetic non-biodegradable fabric in it according to fashion intelligence website EDGE)2and the second is that so much of the current volume ends up in landfill.
+The Ellen MacArthur Foundation3 estimates that approximately 73% of apparel is sent to landfill or incinerated.
 Of this, 95% could be reused or recycled.

-So where do you go to find “\future\-fit\” businesses?
+So where do you go to find “future-fitFuture-fitA business’s ability to thrive in the future based on the information and evidence of what could happen socially, environmentally and economically. read more” businesses?
 The market is split into two main types of investment potential: transitioners and disruptors.